lukaszkups/lukaszkups.net/contents/notes--list/list/2022-12-20-summary-of-the-year-2022.md

 - Start running on regular manner again

-- Spent more time with my family and genrally offline (it has already begun since some time and I hope continuing that)
+- Spent more time with my family and offline in general (it has already begun since some time and I hope continuing that)

 - If possible, expand idea of [Monolith Wars](https://lukaszkups.itch.io/monolith-wars) game/universe - either way it will be a turn-based tactical game or [top-down shooter](https://twitter.com/lukaszkups/status/1537882838657224707).